 11. Set small, daily goals

 Learning how to forget someone is a process, and you shouldn’t feel the need to take a bunch of major steps at once.
-Work on taking small, daily steps that get you closer to forgetting about him.
+Work on taking small, daily steps that get you closer to forgetting someone.

 For example, you may set a goal to try a new coffee shop one day, instead of grabbing your morning coffee from the shop you and your significant other used to go to before work.
 Another day, you may set a goal to try a new fitness class at the gym and introduce yourself to one other person in the class.